 Greek lamb souvlaki recipe – Preparing the marinade

-Lamb Souvlaki recipe – Serve your lamb souvlaki (skewers) the traditional Greek way
+Lamb Souvlaki recipe – Serve your lamb Kebabs (skewers) the traditional Greek way

 So go ahead, prepare his traditional lamb souvlaki recipe for your friends and family and enjoy over a glass of cold beer!

 A delicious, super easy Greek lamb souvlaki recipe (lamb souvlaki skewers) with pita bread and tzatziki sauce to make your own juicy lamb kebab from scratch.

 - 1kg lamb leg or shoulder, cut into chunks (35 oz.)